Faculty of Fine Arts Guidelines for Raising Concerns

 1. DISCUSS YOUR CONCERNS WITH YOUR INSTRUCTOR OR SUPERVISOR

 Some concerns can be most effectively and productively addressed directly between the parties involved.
-In some situations, a discussion after class may be all that is required.
+In many situations, a discussion after class may be all that is required.
 Or you might consider drafting an email to your instructor or supervisor, explaining that you have a concern about something that has happened, and requesting an in-person meeting to discuss it.
 You may request to bring a friend or resource person; student advocacy services are available through the University and the CSU.

 2. DISCUSS YOUR CONCERNS WITH THE DEPARTMENT CHAIR OR PROGRAM DIRECTOR